Buddhist meditation: Pure land Buddhism

 In Pure Land Buddhism, repeating the name of Amitābha is traditionally a form of mindfulness of the Buddha (Skt. buddhānusmṛti).
 This term was translated into Chinese as nianfo (念佛), by which it is popularly known in English.
 The practice is described as calling the buddha to mind by repeating his name, to enable the practitioner to bring all his or her attention upon that Buddha (samādhi).
 This may be done vocally or mentally, and with or without the use of Buddhist prayer beads.
 Those who practice this method often commit to a fixed set of repetitions per day, often from 50,000 to over 500,000.

+Another common Pure Land practice is that of Buddha contemplation (guanfo), which relies on the visualization of various mental images, such as Buddha Amitābha, his attendant bodhisattvas, or the features of the Pure Land.
+The basis of this meditation is found in the Amitāyus Contemplation Sūtra.

 Repeating the Pure Land Rebirth dhāraṇī is another method in Pure Land Buddhism.
 Similar to the mindfulness practice of repeating the name of Amitābha Buddha, this dhāraṇī is another method of meditation and recitation in Pure Land Buddhism.
 The repetition of this dhāraṇī is said to be very popular among traditional Chinese Buddhists.

-Another practice found in Pure Land Buddhism is meditative contemplation and visualization of Amitābha, his attendant bodhisattvas, and the Pure Land.
-The basis of this is found in the Amitāyurdhyāna Sūtra ("Amitābha Meditation Sūtra").